 Monthly gifts from your community members through the Friendship Model will support the regular activities of the CarePoint; however, these gifts do not cover all programming needs.
 We often request funds to support medical, education, and nutrition needs to supplement things like medical emergencies, higher education costs for some students, and even special nutritional support.

-Nutrition and medical: $8,000
+Nutrition and Medical: $8,000

-Youth leadership and vocational trainings: $5,000
+Youth Leadership and Vocational Training: $5,000

-Clean water and water kiosks (priority project): $30,000
+Clean water project and water kiosks (priority project): $30,000

 Computer training: $8,000